YARN BASES

 Augustine's Soft Singles

 Soft Singles is a bit fuzzy- not so pilly but fuzzy, and blooms very, very nicely.
 I notice Soft Singles absorbs dye quickly, which gives a nice effect, especially for tonal colorways.
 Speckles feather out softly on this base but remain well defined, still.
-Colorways typically look slightly more vibrant in this base.
+Colorways typically look slightly more vibrant or slightly deeper in this base.

 400yds, 365m per 100g skein